Lettuce, Loose Leaf – New Red Fire

 But never plant the seedling deeper.
 If the growth point of the plant is buried, it will rot away.

-Rotation: Lettuce does not to follow a strict rotation.
+Lettuce, Loose Leaf – New Red Fire does not to follow a strict rotation.
 You can use it as a gap filler, either before a late planted crop or after an early harvested crop or even in between widely spaced crops at the initial stages.

-Plant care: It is important to keep your lettuces weed free at all times and avoid spilling earth onto the leaves while weeding.
+It is important to keep your lettuces weed free at all times and avoid spilling earth onto the leaves while weeding.
 During dry spells you may have to water the plants.

-Harvesting and storing: I think with lettuce you will often have the same problem: it is either a glut or a famine.
+I think with lettuce you will often have the same problem: it is either a glut or a famine.
 They nearly always ripen at the same time and quickly go into flower.

 You can pick leaves from the leafy lettuces as soon as they are of a usable size.
 You can also cut loose leaf lettuce about 3cm above the base of the lettuce and it will send out new leaves which can be cut again about 2 to 3 weeks later.